rukhsaramin/Portfolio-Submission/README.md

 * **Readability** – clear variable names over clever one-letter shortcuts.
 * **Adaptability** – if someone hands me a different file format tomorrow, I only touch the parser, not the whole program.

-Overall, this little sorter reminded me why I like coding: you feed in chaos, tweak a few lines, and out comes order.
-Feels good every time.